Kitadaitō, Okinawa: Administrative divisions

+Group of Water Collecting Ponds

+Kitadaitō Village does not present, as Minamidaitō Village, many natural bogs.
+There is, in the centre of the island, a large fresh water pond, the level of which changes with the tides due to the freshwater lens effect.
+This pond used to be a very valuable water resource before the desalination process enabled the creation of a tap water network in the village.
+It is currently only used for agricultural purposes.

+There are also many artificial water ponds, such as the "East Water Tank" that is the easternmost water tank of Okinawa Prefecture, the "Red Pond" located in front of the sugar factory or the many smaller agricultural ponds.
+This water is an important resource for the irrigation of the 274 ha (50% of the island area) of sugar cane fields.

+The sixteen water ponds of Kitadaitō have been registered on the "One Hundred Noticeable Water Pond List" of the Ministry of Agriculture and Forestry on March the 25th 2010.

+Those ponds are important resting places for migrating birds such as ospreys, black kites, grey-faced buzzards or herons and a famous birdwatching spot.
+Every year on the Sugar Cane Day (4th Sunday of April), the residents and the Children Association clean around the ponds.

 Climate

 Kitadaitō has a tropical rainforest climate (Köppen climate classification Af) with very warm summers and mild winters.
 Precipitation is significant throughout the year; the wettest month is June and the driest month is February.
 The island is subject to frequent typhoons.

 History

 Kitadaitōjima remained uninhabited until formally claimed by the Empire of Japan in 1885.
 In 1900, a team of pioneers from Hachijōjima became the first human inhabitants of the island, and started the cultivation of sugar cane from 1903.
 Until World War II, Kitadaitōjima was owned in its entirety by Dai Nippon Sugar (now Dai Nippon Meiji Sugar), which also operated mines for the extraction of guano for use in fertilizer.
 After World War II, the island was occupied by the United States.
 The village of Kitadaitō was established in 1946.
 The island was returned to Japan in 1972.

 Economy

 Formerly heavily dependent on phosphate mining, the village economy is now based on cultivation of sugar cane, commercial fishing, and seasonal tourism.
 There is no port on the island and ships must be loaded/offloaded by crane.